Hippopotamus (album): Release

-Reception
+Critical reception

 Hippopotamus has a score of 81 out of 100 on the review aggregator website Metacritic, based on 18 reviews, indicating "universal acclaim".
 The album entered the UK charts at no. 7, Sparks' first top-ten appearance in the UK Albums Chart since Propaganda in 1974.

 In a five-star review for The Independent, Andy Gill described Hippopotamus as a "glorious and inventive return from the Mael brothers ... smarter and more satisfying than ever."
 Leigh Sanders, writing for the Express & Star, described the album as "magnificent", while Dave Simpson in The Guardian called it the group's "best album in decades", with songs that had "a new emotional heft" to them.
 Daryl Easlea's review in Record Collector noted that "Ron's lyrics, as always, locate the heart of the matter, finding the chink in the armour, the dust on the lens" and described the album as "exactly what you'd expect and more besides."
 Q characterized it as a "straight-up Sparks LP".
 Reviewer Andrew Perry said that it is "laced with all the latterday narrative leanings, Broadway arrangement and pastiches" while adding, "as ever, there's much fun to be had".
 Mojo concluded that "beautifully offset by Ron's offbeat pop-classical arrangements [...]
 Hippopotamus is never anything less than wildly entertaining".
 In a review rated 8.9 out of 10, Paste praised "its multifaceted compositional creativity, coupled with its consistently fetching melodies and words".
 In a review rated 8 out of 10, Clash noted that Hippopotamus was "wryly humorous" and "Pure vaudeville, pure theatre – and pure Sparks".
 The Times, in another five-star review, declared: "Russell's fraught falsetto may suggest high emotion, the melodies may be affecting, but Ron's lyrics never assume that the listener is interested in the brothers' life".
 For reviewer Will Hodgkinson, "this is bright, witty music that lives on the margins".
 Uncut rated it 8 out of 10.
 Reviewer Jason Anderson said that it "is wide and rich enough to provide no end of delights", whether it's an ode to Swedish aesthetics, "a celebration of Gallic cool or marvels too many to count".
 Critic John McFerrin noted that several of the lyrics on Hippopotamus seemed preoccupied with mortality and ageing, suggesting that "their career as musical Peter Pans eventually has to run into difficulties they hadn't considered previously, and this ends up providing a tangible measure of genuine emotional heft to the album that wasn't typical for the band to this point".